 Verizon, Accenture, Xfinity, Lexus, Kodak, Xerox.
 These names didn't exist before their companies created them.
 They sound real because they follow patterns our brains recognize from Latin and Greek-derived vocabulary.

 Creating an invented word requires deliberate construction using morphemes - the building blocks that humans intuitively recognize as word-like.
+According to naming agency Lexicon Branding (creators of names like BlackBerry and Swiffer), the most successful invented names use 2-3 syllables with alternating consonant-vowel patterns[1].
 The goal is a name that feels familiar despite being entirely new.
+Our brandable domain names guide walks through additional techniques for testing and refining these names.

 Five Construction Techniques